 Putting the Door in Place

-Once your doors are prepared with hinges in their proper positions, it is time to put the door in place.
+Wide-opening double doors can be a great feature that adds natural light and airflow to a garden room.
+So, once your doors are prepared with hinges in their proper positions, it is time to put the door in place.
 In order to accommodate lawn equipment and outdoor gear, most garden sheds will have two doors that will need to be installed.
 Follow these steps to get them both into proper position:

 - Start with the left door, place it on the ledger board, and move it all the way to the left